 AMD has been keeping Intel at its toes when it comes to the processor lineups.
 Both tech giants have been competing head-on in CPU space, hoping for complete market control.
 Considering the market trends, mid-range and mid-tier processors are quite in demand as most users and enthusiasts judge the actual performance from this set.
 For the destruction of Intel’s mid-tier lineup alongside the domination in the category, AMD released the Ryzen 5 5600x processor on 11th May 2020.
-If you’re here for the Best RAM For Ryzen 5 5600x, let’s have a quick peek at AMD Ryzen 5 5600x specifications to understand our categorization better.
-Before that, here are our Ram Picks.
+If you’re here for the Best RAM For Ryzen 5 5600x, let’s have a quick peek at our selections:

 Best Ram For Ryzen 5 5600x Detailed

 Here is a list of the 5 Best RAM’s for your Ryzen 5 5600x:

 - G.Skill Trident Z Neo

 - Corsair Vengeance LPX